ably/specification/specifications/features.md

   - `(RTL13b)` If the attempt to re-attach fails, or if the channel was already in the `ATTACHING` state, the channel will transition to the `SUSPENDED` state and the error will be emitted in the `ChannelStateChange` event.
 An attempt to re-attach the channel automatically will then be made after the period defined in `ClientOptions#channelRetryTimeout`.
 When re-attaching the channel, the channel will transition to the `ATTACHING` state.
 If that request to attach fails i.e. it times out or a `DETACHED` message is received, then the process described here in `RTL13b` will be repeated, indefinitely
   - `(RTL13c)` If the connection is no longer `CONNECTED`, then the automatic attempts to re-attach the channel described in [RTL13b](#RTL13b) must be cancelled as any implicit channel state changes subsequently will be covered by [RTL3](#RTL3)
 - `(RTL14)` If an `ERROR ProtocolMessage` is received for this channel (the channel attribute matches this channel's name), then the channel should immediately transition to the FAILED state, and the `Channel.errorReason` should be set
+- `(RTL16)` `Channel#setOptions` takes a `ChannelOptions` object and sets or updates the stored channel options.
+  - `(RTL16a)` If the user has provided either `ChannelOptions.params` or `ChannelOptions.modes` and the channel is in either the `attached` or `attaching` state, `Channel#setOptions` sends an `ATTACH` message to the server with the params & modes encoded per [`RTL4`](#RTL4), and indicates success once the server has replied with an `ATTACHED` (or indicates failure if the channel becomes detached or failed before that happens, as with `Channel#attach`); else it indicates success immediately
+- `(RTL17)` No messages should be passed to subscribers if the channel is in any state other than `ATTACHED`.
+- `(RTL18)` Given "vcdiff"-encoded deltas are applied to the previous message published on a channel, when a "vcdiff" encoding fails to be decoded, it makes it impossible for a client to apply subsequent deltas received from that point of failure forward.
+As such, the client must automatically execute the following recovery procedure in lieu of [RTL7e](#"RTL7e"):
+  - `(RTL18a)` Log error with code 40018
+  - `(RTL18b)` Discard the message
+  - `(RTL18c)` Send an `ATTACH` `ProtocolMessage` with the `channelSerial` set to the previous message to the message for which "vcdiff" decoding failed to the server, transitioning the channel state to `ATTACHING`, and waiting for a confirmation `ATTACHED`, as per `RTL4c` and `RTL4f`. `ChannelStateChange.reason` should be set to `ErrorInfo` object with with code 40018.
+- `(RTL19)` The data payload of the last message on each channel must be stored at all times since it will be needed to decode any subsequent message that has a "vcdiff" encoding step.
+The stored value is the "base payload" of the most recent message; this is the `data` member of the message, in string or binary form, once all application-level encoding steps have been applied.
+The base payload is derived initially by processing a non-delta message; the processing and bookkeeping rules are as follows:
+  - `(RTL19a)` When processing any message (whether a delta or a full message), if the message `encoding` string ends in `base64`, the message `data` should be base64-decoded (and the `encoding` string modified accordingly per [RSL6](#RSL6)).
+  - `(RTL19b)` In the case of a non-delta message, the resulting `data` value is stored as the base payload.
+  - `(RTL19c)` In the case of a delta message with a `vcdiff` `encoding` step, the `vcdiff` decoder must be used to decode the base payload of the of delta message, applying that delta to the stored base payload.
+The direct result of that vcdiff delta application, before performing any further decoding steps, is stored as the updated base payload.
+- `(RTL20)` The `id` of the last received message on each channel must be stored along with the base payload.
+When processing a delta message (i.e. one whose `encoding` contains `vcdiff` step) the stored last message `id` must be compared against the delta reference `id`, indicated in the `Message.extras.delta.from` field of the delta message.
+If the delta reference `id` of the received delta message does not equal the stored `id` corresponding to the base payload, the message decoding must fail.
+The recovery procedure from [RTL18](#RTL18) must be executed.
+- `(RTL21)` The messages in the `messages` array of a `ProtocolMessage` should each be decoded in ascending order of their index in the array.

 ### Presence {#realtime-presence}